azofeifa/FStitch/README.md

 Note, for those running FStitch on a compute cluster, commonly you will need to perform a ‘module load gcc<version>’ to compile FStitch.
 Please ask your sys admins for questions on module load behavior.
 ##Setup
+Download the FastReadStitcher/ directory from this url or clone to your local machine.
 If your compiler is up to date, you can compile FStitch by moving into the FastReadStitcher/ directory and running

 $sh setup.sh